 He has produced six novels.
 His first, Chainshot, was torpedoed by one Tom Clancy, with his Hunt for Red October, undoubtedly superior.
-I try to forget the fact that Mr Clancy was working in the Naval Archives in Washington at the time, which most folks would agree gave it a definite ‘edge’.
-Plus it was already a computer game.
-But a blockbuster nevertheless!
 Licking his literary wounds he went back to articles and short stories, with moderate success.
 On retiring from ICI he took a year’s Novel Writing course with Leeds University.
 This was the inspiration for his published supernatural thriller, The Judas Cup, garnering 4*- 5* reviews.
 With Friends of My Father, he sought and achieved similar success.
 His current project is much more ambitious – a series of books chronicling the life of one man, Conor O’Farrell.
 Following his life from birth in mid-Atlantic as his parents flee Ireland and the Great Famine we stay with him through the American Civil War, the Wild West, working undercover for the Pinkerton Detective Agency and on to early Hollywood movies.
 The first three books in the series: Duty and Dishonor, Killing Kiowas and Bad Company are all in paperback and ebook format.
 These, too, have been well received.

-As a change of pace and before starting Book 4, (No More Heroes), Shaun has researched and written a childhood memoir titled It Hardly Ever Rained and has a Radio 4 play provisionally titled Hold Back The Night simmering on the back burner.
+As a change of pace and before starting Book 4, (No More Heroes), Shaun has just published a childhood memoir titled It Hardly Ever Rained and has a BBC Radio 4 play provisionally titled Hold Back The Night simmering on the back burner.

 Retiring?
 Only by nature!
-With all the foregoing plus a wife, two children and six grandchildren he’d love to know how one can.
+With all the foregoing plus a wife, two children and six grandchildren, one great-grandchild he’d love to know how one can.